auxfuse/Milestone2/README.md

 * <a href="https://balsamiq.com/">Balsamiq</a> ~ Used for the creation of my pre-build wireframes showing the main elements and differences in size of same through small to large screen sizes.
 * <a href="https://realfavicongenerator.net/">Favicon Generator</a> ~ Used to create favicon from custom Logo I created for the project.

-### Future Features:
-* Add additional Themes, Theme backgrounds and lists for the user to choose from on Game start Menu.
-* Add 'High Score' Feature to store the best scores to local storage for the User to try and beat.
-* Create an 'Infinite & Un-Timed' Mode for the User to just Learn to type at their own pace.

 ### Deployment.
 This single-page application Game was developed in PyCharm IDE and version controlling was utilised via local (git) and online (github) repository